bchadwic/chip8/README.md

 # chip8

-This is my implementation of the [CHIP 8 interpreter](https://en.wikipedia.org/wiki/CHIP-8).
+This is my implementation of the [CHIP-8 interpreter](https://en.wikipedia.org/wiki/CHIP-8).

 ## Usage